FreeRADIUS/wiki.freeradius.org/guide/Active-Directory-direct-via-winbind.md

 following software versions:

 * Samba 4.2.1 or greater
-* FreeRADIUS 3.0.8
+* FreeRADIUS 3.0.8 or greater

-However, as of writing, neither of these versions have been released.
-Instructions for using the correct code is included below.

 Compiling and installing Samba